michalmiddleton/wiki-generator/README.md

 # mkdocs page generator

 ## Info

-The container is based on python:alpine (stable) and mkdocs python module.
+The container is based on alpine (stable), fully updated as of build date and mkdocs.
 See Dockerfile and requirements.txt for details

+Modules:

+- mkdocs
+- mkdocs-material
+- mkdocs-material-extensions

 ## Usage

 `docker run mm404/mkdocs:latest --help`